 While the slave trade was undoubtedly profitable, determining an exact figure is challenging due to the lack of precise economic data from that period.

-The Industrial Revolution was fueled by the wealth and natural resources Britain derived from its colonies.
+The Industrial Revolution was fuelled by the wealth and natural resources that Britain derived from its colonies.

-It marked a period of rapid economic growth and introduced transformative technologies like the steam engine and the spinning jenny.
+It was a period of rapid economic growth and introduced transformative technologies, such as the steam engine and the spinning jenny.

 As a result, Britain witnessed a dramatic increase in population and wealth.